All Episodes

 They wouldn't dare use them.

-They're not that stupid, but they make a lot of money selling it, and then they use coal and gas and oil to fund their economy.
+And then they use coal and gas and oil to fund their economy.

-But they don't mind making the windmills, and they don't mind helping the green energy agenda.
+But they don't mind making the windmills and they don't mind helping the green energy agenda.

 And he challenged Obama, you know, all the talk about green energy, and he's flying his plane to play golf in Hawaii and flying back.